postmodern/ruby-nmap/README.md

 ## Description

-A Ruby interface to [nmap], the exploration tool and security / port scanner.
+A Ruby API to [nmap], the exploration tool and security / port scanner.
 Allows automating nmap and parsing nmap XML files.

 ## Features

-* Provides a Ruby interface for running nmap.
+* Provides a Ruby API for automating nmap.
 * Provides a Parser for enumerating nmap XML scan files.
 * Supports the full [Nmap XML DTD][nmap-dtd].